Real-4339/UDTP/Documentation/doc2.typ

   logging.
 0 - DEBUG, 1 - INFO, 2 - WARNING, 3 - ERROR, 4 - CRITICAL.

-If i wasnt able to do terminal without separate thread i would do that, but it is what it is.
-I used `threading` library for that.
+If i wasnt able to do terminal without separate thread i would do that, but it is what it is. `threading` library were used to achive that goal.

 So i have running cli in diff thread, that is listening on commands from user and sending them to core app.
 Where is the main logic running.